November 04, 2018

 Soak An Elephant Never Forgets or green tea in vodka for 4 hours, then strain out the tea leaves, pressing out as much liquid from the leaves as possible

 Fill a tall glass with ice.
 Pour in 1 oz tea-infused vodka.
 Fill the rest of the way with orange juice, and garnish with a sprig of rosemary.

 Click here for a tasty hibiscus sangria recipe

-Here are a few more nuggets to spark your creativity that using bestselling Loose Leaf tea blends:
+Here are a few more suggestions to spark your creativity that using bestselling Loose Leaf tea blends: